marcelovani/lightbox2/README.txt

 "lightframe[search|width:100px;]".
 If no grouping is being used, then the '|' is still used and the format would be "lightframe[|width:100px;]".
 The properties should all be of the format "property: value;" - note the closing semi-colon.
+If no iframe properties are set, then the default width and height of 400px will be used.
 See below for more detailed examples.

 Basic example:
 <a href="http://www.google.com" rel="lightframe">Search google</a>